Cloud Vulnerability DB

 A community-led vulnerabilities database

-This vulnerability could allow malicious actors to directly interact with the website's database, potentially leading to unauthorized access to sensitive information, data manipulation, and possible database compromise.
-The high CVSS score indicates that this vulnerability is considered highly dangerous and is expected to become mass exploited (Patchstack).
+The SQL injection vulnerability could allow malicious actors with subscriber-level access or higher to directly interact with the database, potentially leading to unauthorized access to sensitive information and database manipulation (Patchstack).

-Currently, there is no official patch available for this vulnerability.
-However, Patchstack has issued a virtual patch to mitigate this issue by blocking potential attacks until an official fix becomes available.
-Website administrators are advised to implement the virtual patch immediately or consider temporarily disabling the plugin if possible (Patchstack).
+No official fix is currently available for this vulnerability.
+Patchstack has issued a virtual patch to mitigate the issue by blocking potential attacks until an official fix becomes available.
+Website administrators are advised to implement the virtual patch immediately or consider alternative security measures (Patchstack).

 Source: This report was generated using AI